vindem/vindem.github.io/index.markdown

 ---
 # About

 Hello!
-I am Vincenzo De Maio, Ph.D. from the [HPC research group](http://hpc.ec.tuwien.ac.at/) of [TU Wien](http://tuwien.ac.at), Institute of Information Systems Engineering.
-My supervisor is [prof. Ivona Brandic](https://informatics.tuwien.ac.at/people/ivona-brandic).
+I am Vincenzo De Maio, Lecturer in Distributed Systems at the [University of Leicester](https://leicester.ac.uk)

 My research lies at the intersection between quantum computing and high-performance computing, with the ultimate goal of harnessing potential of quantum computers to address the increasing demands of future scientific applications.
 I am also interested in resource allocation for Cloud-Edge Computing, IoT infrastructures and Blockchain technologies.